Background pattern

 Taking Diazepam Durbán with food, drinks, and alcohol

-Do not consume alcoholic beverages during treatment with diazepam.
+Do not drink alcoholic beverages during treatment with diazepam.
 Alcoholic beverages increase the sedative effects of diazepam.
-The juice of a grapefruit may increase the sedative effect of diazepam.
+Grapefruit juice may increase the sedative effect of diazepam.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
-Do not take diazepam if you are pregnant, planning to become pregnant, or breastfeeding.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+You should not take diazepam if you are pregnant, planning to become pregnant, or breastfeeding.
 This medication may affect your baby.

-Consult your doctor before driving or operating machinery as diazepam may decrease your reactions.
-These effects are increased with alcohol and lack of sleep.
+Consult your doctor before driving or using machines, as diazepam may decrease your reactions.
+These effects are increased with the use of alcohol and lack of sleep.

 Diazepam Durbán contains lactose